 Students are held responsible for damage to their rooms and to any College property therein.
 Students are expected to report all damages to their rooms, common rooms, hallways, bathrooms and other areas of the residence, whether accidental or otherwise, to the RC, so that repairs can be made.

 The person directly responsible for the damage to a common area will be expected to acknowledge responsibility in order to avoid having some or all occupants of the building charged proportionately for repairs of such damage.
-In case of negligent or intentional damage, the person(s) responsible may be subject to sanctions that include financial restitution.
+In case of reckless or intentional damage, the person(s) responsible may be subject to sanctions that include financial restitution.
 Students will also be held accountable for damage caused by their guests (see Section 7.2, Guests).
 In addition, costs associated with discharged fire extinguishers and items damaged in or missing from the lounges or common areas will be charged to the responsible student, or if the behavior cannot be attributed to a student, the residents of the floor or residence as appropriate.

 College officials may periodically inspect students’ rooms to check the condition of safety systems, structure and furnishings.

 During vacations, efforts are made under the authority of the Director of Residential Life to recover from residence hall rooms misappropriated College property.
 For fire safety, maintenance and security reasons, private locks may not be installed or used in College residences.
 Students who install private locks on their doors will be assessed a $75 charge for removal.
-College officials retain the right of access to students’ rooms at all times.

 7.10.
 Room Assignments and Reassignments